Jaleel Johnson

-Jaleel Johnson (born July 12, 1994) is an American football defensive end for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Iowa.
-Johnson was drafted by the Minnesota Vikings in the fourth round, 109th overall of the 2017 NFL Draft.
+Jaleel Johnson (born July 12, 1994) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes.
+Johnson was selected by the Minnesota Vikings in the fourth round of the 2017 NFL draft.

-Early years
+Early life

 Born in New York City, Johnson grew up in a rough neighborhood in Brooklyn.
 As a teenager, his parents sent him to live with an aunt in Chicago where he had a better chance to thrive.
 He played football and wrestled at St. Joseph High School in Westchester, Illinois, where he was a three-year starter as a defensive tackle and offensive lineman and was named first-team All-area.
-However, in the middle of his junior year, due to a coaching change and a losing season, Johnson transferred to Montini Catholic High School for his senior season, and in his only campaign at Montini, Johnson was named team captain and earned first-team All-state, All-conference and All-area honors as well as prep All-America recognition after helping the Broncos post 12-2 a record while winning the state championship, finishing with a 70-45 victory over Joliet Catholic.
+However, in the middle of his junior year, due to a coaching change and a losing season, Johnson transferred to Montini Catholic High School for his senior season, and in his only campaign at Montini, Johnson was named team captain and earned first-team All-state, All-conference and All-area honors as well as prep All-America recognition after helping the Broncos post 12-2 a record while winning the state championship, finishing with a 70–45 victory over Joliet Catholic.
 He recorded 80 tackles, including five tackles for loss, three sacks and nine pressures.
 During his time at St. Joseph, Johnson also earned two letters as a heavyweight wrestler.

 Regarded as a four-star recruit by Rivals.com, Johnson received scholarship offers from half of the Big Ten.
 It was Iowa coach Kirk Ferentz who convinced him to play for the Hawkeyes after he sent a personal letter that made an impression on Johnson.
 He took a few visits to Iowa City and decided to sign with the Hawkeyes.
 Shortly after Signing Day, Johnson decommitted to take a closer look at Michigan State one more time, but ended up committing back to Iowa.